-PRC propaganda poster, 1956 Chineseposters.net

-Do we know where our food comes from?
-The daily food that sustains us does not come from the supermarket or the deli, let alone Doordash.
-Venture far enough from our comfort zone and we'd find that any food system is a co-production between the sun (or artificial light generated by fossil fuel), the earth, water, air, microbes, humans, and animals.
-Using the Chinese food system as a case study, this seminar has two aims: First, to retrieve the deep ecological connections-the black box-that the neat display on supermarket shelves obfuscate, and second, to examine the centrality of food in the politics, economics, and philosophy of Chinese peoples in a long historical time frame.

-On a system level, feast (abundance) and famine (scarcity) are both anomalies; the reality in most years for most people in most regions falls somewhere in between.
-The provisioning of minimal nourishment to all has been the basis of legitimacy of both the imperial and modern states in China.
-On a social level, the twin axis of feast and famine compels us to explore the relationship between the political economy of food and social inequality.
-On a personal level, the specter of the two extremes invites the eater to approach the question "what's for dinner?" as a question of food justice and moral choice.
-These are the salient themes of this course.
+PRC propaganda poster, 1959 Chineseposters.net All food systems involve the co-production between the sun (or artificial light generated by fossil fuel), the earth, water, air, microbes, humans, and animals.
+Using the Chinese food system as a case study, this seminar has two aims: First, to retrieve the deep ecological connections-the black box-that the neat display on supermarket shelves obfuscates, and second, to examine the centrality of food in the politics, economics, and philosophy of Chinese peoples in a long historical time frame.
+Feast (abundance) and famine (extreme scarcity) are anomalies on a systems level; the reality in most years for most people in most regions falls somewhere in between.
+The provisioning of minimal nourishment to all without discrimination has been the basis of legitimacy for the imperial and modern states in China.
+Thus on a social level, the axis of feast/famine compels us to explore the relationship between the political economy of food and social inequality.
+On a personal level, the specter of the two extremes invites the eater to approach the question "what's for dinner?" as one of food justice and moral choice.
+These are the salient themes of our course.
+Keywords: Food system, food culture, ethnicity, sustainability, health, environment, nature, food security, food justice, industry/agro-industry, capitalism, risks Prerequisites and Reference Tools: